How to Adapt the Learning Levels for All Disciplines

-For this reason, the current Horsemanship Levels are written using English riding terminology, and include objectives based on English riding, such as jumping gymnastic grids and courses.
+For this reason, the original Horsemanship Levels – and supporting materials – were written using English riding terminology, and include objectives based on English riding, such as jumping gymnastic grids and courses.
 The HorseSense Levels occasionally reflect this: our students learn to judge dressage tests and jumping distances, and often apply these skills as working students or arena assistants.

 However, we believe that many fundamentals of horsemanship and horse care are universal.
 A rider with a secure and balanced seat should be able to ride effectively in any saddle — or none at all!